RealOfficialKraken/pre-release--Jak3HMPlus/README.md

 Since Jak levels up and those containers gradually increase, the HP HUD on the bottom left has been redone into 3 bars.
 Additionally, enemies also have a HUD when attacked, indicating their name, level, and current HP.
 Each enemy's health bar has drastically increased HP depending on their current level.
 ## Damage Outputs

 The way the game handles damage now is different.
 Since Jak can have greatly increased HP, the damage outputs are also different based off of the enemy's level.
-Receiving damage from enemies is the lowest when your Hero Level is 3 or more above the enemy's.
-Damage is increased from the enemy the higher the level it is from your Hero Level.
-When the enemy is 3 levels or more above yours, the enemy's level will appear red on the HP Bar.
-Finally, if the enemy's level is 7 levels or more above your Hero Level, the enemy's damage has the capacity to one-shot kill--so be careful treading into areas where this is the case!
+Here are all the ways the game handles damage now:
+  #### Level-Based Damage

+  Jak will take higher damage from enemies that are higher level than him, and receive less when Jak is higher than them.
+Enemies will one-hit Jak when they are 7 levels or above.
+The enemy HP Bar has a color indicated level, telling you how tough an enemy is.
+    #### Red (3 levels or above)
+    All outgoing damage towards enemies are halved.
+XP Gain is the most it could be, and doubled if the enemy is 7 levels above yours.
+    #### Yellow (2 levels between Jak's Hero Level)
+    All damage outputs are normal, and XP gain is reduced.
+    #### Green (3 or 4 levels below)
+    All outgoing damage is tripled and enemies are easy to kill.
+XP gain is severely reduced
+    #### White (5 levels and below)
+    All outgoing damage is quintupled and XP gain is extremely low.

+  #### Weapon-Based Damage

+  Jak's weapon damage are scaled with his Guns Level.
+Purchasing the secret for upgrading a particular weapon will put more damage output on the gun.
+After level 25, weapon damage is also scaled off of Jak's Hero Level, and more damage is applied to his guns.